egalli64/clj-intro/src/aaa/README.md

 - [assoc](assoc-map.clj) - upsert entry in a map
 - [dissoc] – remove one or more keys
 - [contains?] – check if key is present
+- [find] - retrieve map entry by key, or nil
 - [keys] – get the seq of all keys
 - [vals] – get the seq of all values
 - [merge] – combine maps (later entries overwrite earlier ones)
 - [select-keys] – filter by a seq of keys
 - [update] – transform a value at a key
+- [reduce-kv] - reduce a map by applying function to accumulator, key, and value

 ### The clojure.set namespace
 - [union intersection difference] - fundamental set operations